Rafe/rafe.github.com/source/_posts/2013-10-31-understand-chef-lwrp-heavy-version.markdown

 The provider will check current installed version and install package by install_package method, install_package method is implemented by different provider like Yum and Rpm.
-Will run command like 'yum install nginx' to install package.
+Will run command like `yum install nginx` to install package.

 # Resource and Provider (Heavy ver)